jonocarroll/wp_content/_drafts/2018-10-16-even-more-images-as-xaxis-labels.md

  - Since all of the text has been rendered via LaTeX, the fonts are a bit different.
  - The rankings have since changed, so I've added an 11th to keep Australia in the list.

 The LaTeX component of this also meant that a few changes were necessary in the other labels, such as the dollar sign in the y-axis label, and the underscores throughout (these are considered special characters in LaTeX).
 Lastly, the result of running the <code>tikz</code> command is that a <code>.tex</code> (LaTeX source code) file is produced.
-This isn't
+This isn't quite the plot image file we want.
+It _does_ however have the commands to generate one.
+The last steps in the above gist are to process this <code>.tex